top of page

 Training in Compassion Discussion and Precepts Sharing

-After some zazen, Nick will lead a training in compassion discussion on Thursday, 5th February.
-It will be based on Slogan 24 & 25 "Don't be a phony" and "Don't talk about faults". (please read the slogans before attending)
+After some zazen, Nick will lead a training in compassion discussion on Thursday, 5th March.
+It will be based on Slogan 25 "Don't talk about faults".
+Click here to read the slogans beforehand.

 Quote of the Month